umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 - From here you select global widgets (click the arrow next to it)
 - Then you will get to select which of your pre-made widget templates you want to use

-keep in mind that in order for there, to be anything, you will have to have set some global content up, in the global content node, which can be found in the section tree.
+keep in mind that in order for there, to be anything to select, you will have to have set some global content up, in the global content node, which can be found in the section tree.

 Here you can learn how to [Create Global Content](../Content-Types/Global-Content/index.md).